benjamincrom/scrabble/README.md

 # Scrabble
-This package implements the game of Scrabble and also adds features that recover previous moves as well as determine the best next move.
+This package implements the game of Scrabble and also adds features that recover previous moves as well as determine the best next move for a given Scrabble game.

 ## Installation
 ```